Rajan-Barnwal/jobproject/README.md

     - Fork this repository to your GitHub account. 🍴

  2. **Clone the Repository:**
-    - Clone your forked copy of the project to your local machine using the following command:
+    - Clone your forked copy of the project to your local machine using the following command:📎
       ```
       git clone https://github.com/your-username/jobproject.git
       ```

  3. **Add Remote Reference:**
-    - Add a reference to the original repository by executing the following command:
+    - Add a reference to the original repository by executing the following command:📎
       ```
       git remote add upstream https://github.com/your-username/jobproject.git
       ```

  4. **Check Remotes:**
-    - Verify the remotes for this repository with the following command:
+    - Verify the remotes for this repository with the following command:📎
       ```
       git remote -v
       ```

  5. **Keep Your Repository Up-to-Date:**
-    - Ensure your main branch is up-to-date with the main repository by pulling from upstream:
+    - Ensure your main branch is up-to-date with the main repository by pulling from upstream:📎
       ```
       git pull upstream main
       ```

  6. **Create a New Branch:**
-    - Create a new branch to work on your feature or bug fix:
+    - Create a new branch to work on your feature or bug fix:📎
       ```
       git checkout -b <your_branch_name>
       ```